jonathanasullivan/jonathanasullivan.github.io/_pages/jointheteam.md

 - Capacity to work and think independently, develop and implement own ideas, and persistence in completing tasks.
 - High proficiency in English (both written and verbal) and experience with scientific writing.

 For interested candidates, send me an email with your research interests and a CV.
-For details on the application, visit the Univesrity of Arizona's School of Geography, Develoment and Environment (SGDE) [website](https://geography.arizona.edu/maphd-program/apply) (deadline January 5th).
+For details on the application, visit the School of Geography, Development and Environment (SGDE) [website](https://geography.arizona.edu/maphd-program/apply) (deadline January 5th).

 ### Postdoc